 School Psychology Graduate Degree Program with Pupil Personnel Services (PPS) Credential | Master of Arts in Education | San Francisco, San Diego, Irvine and Los Angeles, California

 PURSUE A MASTER'S PROGRAM IN SCHOOL PSYCHOLOGY AND MAKE A DIFFERENCE AS A CALIFORNIA SCHOOL PSYCHOLOGIST

-The Master of Arts in Education (MAEd) degree program in School Psychology is for candidates who wish to pursue a career as a California educational psychologist working with children and adolescents in pre-K-12 schools.
+The Master of Arts in Education (MAEd) degree program in School Psychology is for candidates who wish to pursue a career in educational psychologist and become a school psychologist in California working with children and adolescents in pre-K-12 schools.
 Embedded within the program is the Pupil Personnel Services (PPS) credential that is required for employment as a school psychologist within California school districts.

 Alliant's school psychology degree program prepares professionals who are committed to service and advocacy on behalf of students, families and teachers.
 Our students and alumni are skilled at providing valuable and life-changing mental health, specials needs and culturally-competent services, including assessments, interventions, and individualized education and behavior modification plans.

 Alliant's educational psychology master's program will establish you as an expert able to help students and families learn to cope with a variety of emotional, social and academic challenges.
 These challenges may include language and cultural barriers, substance abuse, violence, victimization and learning or behavioral disorders.
 A focus on diversity, multiculturalism and internationalism is one of the core tenants of Alliant International University and a distinguishing feature of our school psychology program.

 MASTER'S IN SCHOOL PSYCHOLOGY PROGRAM AT A GLANCE

 - 50 units of coursework + 10 units of PPS credential internship